 Hodge Jones & Allen will arrange an insurance policy for you.
 The policy covers any liability to pay for disbursements and the costs of your opponents.
 The premium for the policy is self-insured which means you do not have to pay for the policy in advance.

-They are items that our solicitors will have to pay to third parties to help prepare for your case, for example medical expert or court fees.
+They are items that our solicitors will have to pay to third parties to help prepare for your case, for example instructing a medical expert or court fees.

 NOTE: You will not have to pay any expenses as your case proceeds, Hodge Jones & Allen will pay them on your behalf.